FAQ

 Is there water?

-Non-potable water is provided for washing etc. Drinking water is supplied for our retreat programs, but you must bring your own for the Hike ‘N Sleep program.
+Non-potable water is provided for washing etc. You must bring your own drinking water.

 What about the “facilities”?

-We two of the nicest outhouses on the mountain with a view of the Purcells.
+We have two of the nicest outhouses on the mountain with a view of the Purcells.

 We have a cold water shower (which is great in the summer heat!)